kaiAsmOne/ELKAnalytics/README.md

 I run Asuswrt-Merlin on my Internet gateway.

+**TL/DR**
+If you know docker and containers reading walls of text is frustrating
+you can git clone this repo & sudo chmod +x setup.sh
+Then execute the script to have it all setup for you in one go  (It will delete any existing containers called elasticsearch , kibana and logstash)

 **Basesetup:**
 Create a folder for this project or git clone this repo.
 (I will refer to this folder as $ELK$/) For the setup to survive upgrades / deletion of the containers i mount different subfolders in $ELK$ directory to store config files and the Indices.